2020 California Proposition 19: Background

 The California Association of Realtors previously sponsored and financed an initiative measure known as 2018 California Proposition 5 on the November 2018 ballot that would have further expanded Proposition 13 property tax breaks for certain homeowners (primarily homeowners over age 55) by allowing them to transfer their lower property tax base to replacement property.
 That ballot measure failed statewide with 40% support, and also failed to receive majority support in all 58 California counties.
 Proposition 5 opponents successfully argued that the initiative measure was a "huge tax break to wealthy Californians" and a "huge windfall to the real estate industry."

 In 2019, the California Association of Realtors sponsored and financed another initiative measure that would have expanded Proposition 13 property tax breaks for certain homeowners like the 2018 California Proposition 5 ballot measure.
 However, to generate a net increase in property tax revenue, the initiative also significantly narrowed Proposition 13 property tax reassessment exclusion rules for inherited properties and expanded the scope of business entity ownership changes that would result in commercial property reassessment under Proposition 13.
-This initiative measure received sufficient signatures to qualify for the November 2020 ballot.
+Initiative 19-0003 was withdrawn and replaced by ACA11 which did not receive legislative approval before the deadline on June 25, 2020 and an exemption was made by State Legislature through SB300 to place it on the November 3, 2020 ballot.